 Google has also added a few other bits to Chrome 64 including a suite of security fixes, notably to defend against the Meltdown and Spectre bugs.

 Also, Chrome will soon gain a Google-built ad blocker that will automatically prevent several “annoying” and “intrusive” types of ads from appearing online.

 Again with this new build Google adding HDR support to Chrome 64 for Windows users.
-Which will require a PC with the windows 10 Fall Creators Update, an HDR compatible monitor, and graphics card.
+Which will require a PC with the windows 10 Update, an HDR compatible monitor, and a graphics card.
 This latest version of Chrome also protects Mac and Windows users against the Meltdown and Spectre vulnerabilities.
-Google is following other browsers by disabling the SharedArrayBuffer feature to mitigate against the attacks.
+Google is following other browsers by disabling the SharedArrayBuffer feature to mitigate the attacks.

-Note: your chrome browser must be updated to Version 64.0.3282.119 to avail this feature.
-Or you can manually check and install latest chrome version from settings -> About chrome -> check the installed version.
-Or you can manually download install latest chrome version from here.
+Note: Your Chrome browser must be updated to Version 64.0.3282.119 to avail of this feature.
+Or you can manually check and install the latest Chrome version from settings -> About Chrome -> check the installed version.
+Or you can manually download and install the latest Chrome version from here.

-To mute annoying auto playing videos or sound on google chrome.
-Simply open Chrome browser and open a site which having annoying auto playing sounds, videos.
+To mute annoying auto-playing videos or sound on Google Chrome.
+Simply open Chrome browser and open a site which having annoying auto-playing sounds, and videos.
 Or, just look for a small speaker icon on the tab.
 Then, right-click on the tab and choose “Mute Site” from the menu.
 Also, it works for pinned tabs, simply Right-click the pinned tab with the speaker icon and then select to mute or unmute it.

 Once the website is muted, it will not automatically play videos with sound again until you unmute it.
 Chrome 64 is also confronting the issue of cleverly disguised links and popups.
 The browser will prevent sites from tricking you into opening new windows or tabs by making links to third-party websites look like something else.